 TCU campus commons, showing Frog Fountain and Scharbauer Hall..Photo by Jeffrey McWhorter, October 31, 2017

-Students selected for CLP participate in a weekly seminar held on Thursdays from 3:30-5:00 pm that beings in the fall of their second year.
-Throughout the program CLP Fellows are expected to complete a number of activities including identifying their leadership style and strengths, participating in leadership retreats, creating meaningful dialogue with their cohort peers, active community service, and the completion of a Social Change Legacy Project.
-The Social Change Legacy Project provides students with an opportunity to create lasting social changing in their communities focusing on a social topic of their choice.
+Students selected for CLP participate in a weekly seminar held on Thursdays from 3:30-5:00 pm.
+Throughout CLP students are able to identify their leadership style and strengths, participate in leadership retreats, create meaningful dialogue with their cohort peers, serve their community, and complete a Social Change Legacy Project.
+The Social Change Legacy Project provides students with an opportunity to create lasting social change in their communities focusing on a social topic of their choice.

-Students applying must be a first year or transfer student, who plans to be at TCU for at least another 5 semesters.
+CLP is recruiting second-year students in Fall 2023 and first-year students in Spring 2024.
+Students must have for at least another 5 semesters at TCU.
 Completed applications are reviewed by Leadership & Experiential Learning staff.

-- Applicants will be invited to participate in an interview during the Spring semester
+• Applicants will be invited to participate in an interview

-- The newly selected cohort will begin the program in the fall of the following year.
+• The newly selected cohort will begin the program the following semester

 NOTE: Students selected for CLP will be REQUIRED to attend a weekly seminar (on Thursdays from 3:30-5:00 pm).